 The additional feasibility tool helps ensure future studies can be well informed, ensuring deliverability.

-Studies on the NIHR Clinical Research Network Portfolio will be automatically uploaded from the National Institute for Health Research Clinical Research Network (NIHR-CRN) portfolio system, for further information please contact your nearest local CRN.
+Studies on the NIHR Clinical Research Network Portfolio can be uploaded from the National Institute for Health and Care Research Clinical Research Network (NIHR-CRN) portfolio system, for further information please contact your nearest local CRN.

 If your study is not on the NIHR CRN Portfolio, the first step is to complete the Join Dementia Research Study Application Form.

 To use Join Dementia Research you will need to ensure your study has the appropriate ethical approval from the NHS, Social Care or university.
 If you have not yet applied for ethics you will need to include a standard statement included on our Join Dementia Research Study Application Form.